Ocean-11/TF_stixels/README.md

 dir_to_tfrecords()
 *   The module receives a directory name, creates train/valid/test/control/meta_data olders, and scans it's "annotated" folder, translating annotated images into train/valid/test TFrecords.
 Control images and meta_data are also saved

+create_dataset()
+*   copy train/valid/test/meta_data from a specified directory (built in a required structure to an output "Dataset" directory.

+train()
+*   the module trains a MobileNetV2 stixels model

+model()
+*   the module implements a MobileNetV2 stixels model